openhab/openhab-addons/bundles/org.openhab.binding.avmfritz/README.md

 The FRITZ!OS supports two different types of groups.
 On the one hand there are groups for heating thermostats on the other hand there are groups for switchable outlets and power meters.
-The first one provides the same channels like the [FRITZ!DECT 301 / FRITZ!DECT 300 / Comet DECT](https://www.openhab.org/addons/bindings/avmfritz/#fritz-dect-301-fritz-dect-300-comet-dect) devices.
+The first one provides the same channels and actions like the [FRITZ!DECT 301 / FRITZ!DECT 300 / Comet DECT](https://www.openhab.org/addons/bindings/avmfritz/#fritz-dect-301-fritz-dect-300-comet-dect) devices.
-The later one provides the same channels like the [FRITZ!DECT 200 / FRITZ!DECT 210](https://www.openhab.org/addons/bindings/avmfritz/#fritz-dect-200-fritz-dect-210) / [FRITZ!Powerline 546E](https://www.openhab.org/addons/bindings/avmfritz/#fritz-powerline-546e) devices.
+The latter provides the same channels like the [FRITZ!DECT 200 / FRITZ!DECT 210](https://www.openhab.org/addons/bindings/avmfritz/#fritz-dect-200-fritz-dect-210) / [FRITZ!Powerline 546E](https://www.openhab.org/addons/bindings/avmfritz/#fritz-powerline-546e) devices.
 The FRITZ!Box has to run at least on firmware FRITZ!OS 6.69.

 ## Discovery